 - (A) Decision by the Plan Commission.
-Within 60 days after application for approval of the secondary plat, the Plan Commission shall approve or disapprove it.
+Within 60 days after application for approval of the secondary plat, the Plan Commission shall approve, approve with conditions, or disapprove it.

 - (B) Approval.
 If the Plan Commission determines that the plat complies with the standards of this chapter, it shall make written findings of fact and a decision granting secondary approval to the plat.
-After performance surety has been posted, if necessary, the plat shall be certified on behalf of the Plan Commission by the President who shall sign the plat original and all other relevant documents which also may require such a signature.
+After performance surety has been posted, if necessary, the plat shall be certified on behalf of the Plan Commission by the President or Vice President who shall sign the plat original and all other relevant documents which also may require such a signature.
 One copy of the certified plat shall be forwarded to each of the following persons:

 - (1) The County Building Administration;

 - (2) The County Surveyor;

 - (3) The County Auditor;

 - (4) The appropriate public utilities that may be affected;

-- (5) The subdivider or applicant; and
+- (5) The subdivider or applicant;

-- (6) The file of the Plan Commission.
+- (6) The Zoning Administrator; and

+- (7) The County Health Officer.

 - (C) Disapproval.
 If the Plan Commission disapproves the secondary plat, it shall make written findings of fact and notify the applicant in writing, stating the specific reasons for disapproval.
 This written notice shall be signed by the President of the Plan Commission.
-(Ord. passed 4-21-03)
+(Ord. passed 4-21-03, Am.
+Ord.
+2020-32, passed 9-26-2020).